Are you an LPC Associate and/or LMFT Associate looking for a LPC and/or LMFT Clinical Supervisor? Well, hello there, and welcome.

 - Have a place to provide counseling services.

-- Your curriculum vitae and 2 professional references including your practicum supervisor and current LPC supervisor, if applicable.
+- Your curriculum vitae and 2 professional references including your practicum supervisor and current LPC clinical supervisor, if applicable.

 - Obtain professional liability insurance for a minimum of 1 million/3 million coverage.

-- Complete and mail your application for temporary licensure, Practicum Documentation, and the Supervisory Agreement Form along with a copy of your supervisor’s license to the Texas State Board of Examiners of Professional Counselors.
+- Complete and mail your application for temporary licensure, Practicum Documentation, and the Supervisory Agreement Form along with a copy of your clinical supervisor’s license to the Texas State Board of Examiners of Professional Counselors.

 - Be prepared to wait four to six weeks before your application is approved and you can begin practicing.